-President and CEO of Hydro One Ltd, Former Executive Vice President, Operations at BC Hydro, Chair of Ontario Energy Association, Director Western Energy Institute.
+President and CEO of Hydro One Ltd, Former Executive Vice President, Operations at BC Hydro, Director and Chair of the Operations Committee of the Western Energy Institute, Board Advisor to Yukon Energy Corporation

 DISCLAIMERS

 In this presentation, all amounts are in Canadian dollars, unless otherwise indicated.
 Any graphs, tables or other information in this presentation demonstrating the historical performance of the Company or any other entity contained in this presentation are intended only to illustrate past performance of such entities and are not necessarily indicative of future performance of Hydro One.
 In this presentation, "Hydro One" refers to Hydro One Limited and its subsidiaries and other investments, taken together as a whole.